novinary/HTTP-AJAX/PSEUDOCODE.md

 Step 4
 CD into friends and run yarn start or npm start to fire up your React Dev Server. - Done

+Step 5
+Inside your React application, create a component to display the list of friends coming from the server.